Can you talk to us more about your single “Enough Of This Mess”? Did any event in particular inspired you to write this song?

 We’re already planning the next set of recordings.
 We have been debating for several years now whether or not to move to a model of producing and releasing singles at more frequent intervals as opposed to the long gaps between full albums or EPs.
 That’s still up in the air.

-Hi Tony, welcome to VENTS!
+Hi Shane, welcome to VENTS!
 How have you been?
-Great!
-So happy to be with …
+We are doing well over here. …